-- Use the measuring cylinder labelled A to transfer 40 cm of FA 1 into the rinsed and dried beaker. - Use the same measuring cylinder labelled A to transfer 10 cm of distilled water into the same beaker. - Use the measuring cylinder labelled B to measure 20 cm of FA 2. - Tip the FA 2 from measuring cylinder B into the beaker and immediately start timing. - Stir the contents of the beaker once and place the beaker on the printed insert. - View the print from directly above and through the solution in the beaker. - Stop timing when the printed material on the insert is just no longer visible. - Record the reaction time to the nearest second. - Calculate and record the value of $\frac{(1000)}{(\text{reaction time})}$ to 3 significant figures. - Empty, rinse and dry the beaker.
+- dried beaker.
+Use the same measuring cylinder labelled A to transfer 10 cm3 of distilled water into - the same beaker. - Use the measuring cylinder labelled B to measure 20 cm3 of FA 2. - Tip the FA2 from measuring cylinder B into the beaker and immediately start timing. - Stir the contents of the beaker once and place the beaker on the printed insert. - View the print from directly above and through the solution in the beaker. - Stop timing when the printed material on the insert is just no longer visible. - Record the reaction time to the nearest second. - (1000) Calculate and record the value of $\frac{(1000)}{(reaction time)}$ to 3 significant figures. - Empty, rinse and dry the beaker.